 LDL cholesterol is known as “bad” cholesterol.
 By lowering levels of this cholesterol, Praluent can reduce the risk of certain cardiovascular problems (problems of the heart and blood vessels).
 See “How is Praluent used?” for details.

 Praluent’s half-life is about 17 to 20 days.
 A drug’s half-life is how long it takes to get rid of half of a dose.
-This means Praluent can stay in your system for up to 100 days after an injection.
+This means Praluent typically stays in your system for about 100 days after an injection.

 If you’re also taking a statin (a type of cholesterol drug), Praluent might leave your system a few days sooner than this.
 Taking it with a statin doesn’t affect how well Praluent works, though.